Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Methodology

 \subsection{Temporal Consistency}

 In addition to spatial and redshift consistency, we impose temporal constraints motivated by plausible physical scenarios linking GRBs and FRBs.
 These criteria are designed to reflect different evolutionary pathways of the central engine.
-In particular, LGRBs, commonly associated with massive star collapse, may give rise to a long-lived compact object (e.g., a magnetar)\citep{2014ApJZhang}, from which FRB activity can emerge on delayed timescales.
-In contrast, SGRBs, typically linked to compact binary mergers, are expected to occur either contemporaneously with or after any potential pre-merger radio activity \citep{ZhangB_2020_NSB}.

-Specifically, we require that long GRBs precede FRBs by at least 2 years, while short GRBs occur at least 2 years after the FRB.
-The 2-year criterion just serves as a conservative timescale to avoid contamination from prompt or early-time emission.
+As discussed in Section~\ref{sec:intro}, various physical scenarios predict different time delays between a GRB and a potentially associated FRB.
+To systematically search for possible connections, we adopt a flexible temporal classification scheme based on the time difference $T_{\rm FRB}-T_{\rm GRB}$.